Date of Degree

 The E3 ubiquitin ligases, cIAP1 and cIAP2, have been reported to play a crucial role in CD40 signaling.
 Because LMP1 is a mimic of CD40 signals, I hypothesized that LMP1 requires the cIAPs for signaling.
 To elucidate the role of the cIAPs in CD40 and LMP1 signaling, I specifically depleted the cIAPs and found that the cIAPs are differentially utilized in CD40 and LMP1 signaling.
 I also sought to further the understanding of the molecular underpinnings of how CD40, but not LMP1 signaling induces TRAF2 and TRAF3 degradation upon signaling.
 To do this, I investigated the ability of various CD40 and LMP1 mutants to induce TRAF degradation in distinct TRAF or cIAP deficient models.
 I found that neither a high TRAF2 binding potential nor the presence of the cIAP molecules are required for this process.
 Thus, this work reveals important insights into the molecular mechanisms of and role of CD40-mediated TRAF degradation in the immune system.

 cancer, cellular activation, immune regulation, immunotherapy, signal transduction

 Includes bibliographical references (pages 124-141).

 Copyright 2010 John Patrick Graham

 Graham, John.
-"CD40-Induced TRAF degradation in immune regulation." dissertation, University of Iowa, 2010.
+"CD40-Induced TRAF degradation in immune regulation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.